advisantgroup/InstantMerchant/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key and API secret.

-InstantMerchant uses API key/secret pair to allow access to the API.
+InstantMerchant API authenticate your API key/secret in the request.
 You can get a new InstantMerchant API key by emailing [developer support](mailto:support@instantmerchant.io).

+Your API key/secret pair carry many privileges, so be sure to keep them secret!
+Do not share your secret API key/secret in publicly accessible areas such GitHub, client-side code, and so forth.

 InstantMerchant expects the API key and secret to be included in all API requests to the server in a header that looks like the following:

 `X-Api-Key: meowmeowmeow`
 `X-Api-Secret: meowmeowmeow`

+All API requests must be made over HTTPS.
+Calls made over plain HTTP will fail.
+API requests without authentication will also fail.

 <aside class="notice">
 You must replace <code>meowmeowmeow</code> with your personal API key and API secret.